pictrex/pictrexclient/README.md

 Step 2: Extract the .zip.

-Step 3: Run the exe file, and launch roblox.
+Step 3: Run the .bat file, and launch roblox.

+Step 3.5: If the .bat file doesn't work, launch the .exe directly.

 Step 4: Enjoy and have fun!